vc-yang/vc-yang.github.io/_pages/0301_vis_congress/index.md

 Last updated Dec 2016

-This is a visualization I made of the congress member's positions, reduced to 2 dimensions, using the [DW-NOMINATE method](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)).
+This is a visualization I made of the congress members' ideology positions, reduced to 2 dimensions, using the [DW-NOMINATE method](https://en.wikipedia.org/wiki/NOMINATE_(scaling_method)).
 It is developed as part of the IDEAS Focus Summer School on Data Visualization at Northwestern University.

 ### How to use this visulaization
-* Each circle prepresents a congress member
+* Each circle represents a congress member
 * The colors represent party membership
 * Hover mouse over a circle to see name and state of the congress member.
 * Use the slider bar to scroll over years

 <html>